Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 pm2 autopull might be working
-yes it is! at least when i checkout dev-cole then have pm2-autopull running
+ at least when i checkout dev-cole then have pm2-auto-pull running

+more testing is being done on pm2-auto-pull. still errors on startup with uv_cwd which means that a directory doesnt exist most likely

+also need to test post-update